apache/flink/docs/java_api_guide.md

     .reduce(new MyReduceFunction());
 ```

 In order to access fields more intuitively and to generate more readable code, it is also possible to extend a subclass of `Tuple`.
 You can add getters and setters with custom names that delegate to the field positions.
-See this {% gh_link /stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/relational/TPCHQuery3.java "example" %} for an illustration how to make use of that mechanism.
+See this {% gh_link /flink-examples/flink-java-examples/src/main/java/org/apache/flink/example/java/relational/TPCHQuery3.java "example" %} for an illustration how to make use of that mechanism.

 #### Values

 *Value* types describe their serialization and deserialization manually.
-Instead of going through a general purpose serialization framework, they provide custom code for those operations by means implementing the `eu.stratosphere.types.Value` interface with the methods `read` and `write`.
+Instead of going through a general purpose serialization framework, they provide custom code for those operations by means implementing the `org.apache.flinktypes.Value` interface with the methods `read` and `write`.
 Using a *Value* type is reasonable when general purpose serialization would be highly inefficient.
 An example would be a data type that implements a sparse vector of elements as an array.
 Knowing that the array is mostly zero, one can use a special encoding for the non-zero elements, while the general purpose serialization would simply write all array elements.

-The `eu.stratosphere.types.CopyableValue` interface supports manual internal cloning logic in a similar way.
+The `org.apache.flinktypes.CopyableValue` interface supports manual internal cloning logic in a similar way.

-Stratosphere comes with pre-defined Value types that correspond to Java's basic data types. (`ByteValue`, `ShortValue`, `IntValue`, `LongValue`, `FloatValue`, `DoubleValue`, `StringValue`, `CharValue`, `BooleanValue`).
+Flink comes with pre-defined Value types that correspond to Java's basic data types. (`ByteValue`, `ShortValue`, `IntValue`, `LongValue`, `FloatValue`, `DoubleValue`, `StringValue`, `CharValue`, `BooleanValue`).
 These Value types act as mutable variants of the basic data types: Their value can be altered, allowing programmers to reuse objects and take pressure off the garbage collector.

 #### Hadoop Writables